- Last updated:

 - Paid parking waiver for Caloundra from March 31 to June 30.

-- Expediting payments - Sunshine Coast Council will be injecting up to $15 million per month earlier into the local economy by expediting payments to local contractors in a bid to improve cash flow and stem the economic impacts of the COVID-19 pandemic.
+March 18 - Expediting payments - Sunshine Coast Council will be injecting up to $15 million per month earlier into the local economy by expediting payments to local contractors in a bid to improve cash flow and stem the economic impacts of the COVID-19 pandemic.
 Businesses that have undertaken work for council are urged to submit their invoices for receipting, processing and payment as soon as possible and preferably within seven days.
 Our finance team will do everything it can to expedite the processing of payments and will target paying the invoices within seven days, provided all of the information has been provided, and the goods have been received or the services delivered within contractual arrangements.
+Find out more.

 - Wellbeing support - Business owners and employees can log in to the free B-Well and Prosper portal available via the council's website to provide mental wellbeing support during this difficult time.
 For further support, please call Lifeline on 13 11 14.
 It is a national charity providing all Australians experiencing a personal crisis with access to 24-hour crisis support and suicide prevention services.

-- Funding finder - Businesses can also log on to Sunshine Coast funding finder to see what grants are available to support you.
+- Funding finder - Businesses can also log on to Sunshine Coast Funding Finder to see what grants are available to support you.

 - Free online courses - Many businesses are having to change the way they do business, with more outlets going online, using video for meetings and offering delivery.
 If you or your employees want to update your online skills you can access a free online course - Level Up.